ai/size-limit/packages/esbuild/README.md

-# Size Limit Esbuild Plugin
+# Size Limit esbuild Plugin

-The plugin for [Size Limit] to track dependencies size by Esbuild.
+The plugin for [Size Limit] to track dependencies size by esbuild.

 See Size Limit docs for more details.